-A Container Water Garden is basically a small, above-ground pond that can provide a permanent source of water for birds, chipmunks, and squirrels.
+A container water garden is a small aboveground pond that can provide a permanent source of water for birds, chipmunks, and squirrels.
 Even tree frogs may utilize a container that has 18" - 24" sides to lay their eggs among plants floating on the water's surface.
 To enable small birds to drink from the container, either keep the water level close to the rim or provide a branch on which they can land and perch.

 Container: Most types of non-porous container will do.
-Select the appropriate size in ratio with size of plants.
-Avoid containers that previously held wine or whiskey as wood can hold bacteria - use a liner if you desire that style of container.
+Select the appropriate size in ratio with the size of plants.
+Avoid containers that previously held wine or whiskey, as the wood can hold bacteria.
+Use a liner if you desire that style of container.